ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 <center><img src="{{ site.baseurl }}/img/elephant_plot.png" alt="Img" style="width: 600px;"/></center>

 <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas" target="_blank">Here is a link to a Github repository, with a folder ("dry_forest_plots") containing the data and an R script to help get you started</a>.

+### You can download the `R` script that you can turn into a tutorial from this <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas" target ="_blank">GitHub repository.</a> Click on Clone/Download Zip, download the files and unzip them.
+The data and script for this tutorial are in the `savanna_elephants` folder.

 <a name="publish"></a>